 IT09 The District ensured changes to data in business (i.e., employee information, pay rates) and IT (i.e., user roles, access rights) systems were approved by an authorized individual prior to processing changes.
 Determine changes to data were reviewed and approved by a designated employee to ensure the validity, completeness, and accuracy of processed data, and if issues were noted, corrective action was taken.
 See IT FAQ 1.
 IT10 The District enforced data security policies related to passwords and user authentication that aligned with credible industry standards.
-Determine the District: Followed a password policy that required strong passwords, screen locks, repeated failed sign-on attempt lockouts, and prohibited sharing of user IDs and passwords along with more modern controls to authenticate user identities.
+Determine the District: • Followed a password policy that required strong passwords, screen locks, repeated failed sign-on attempt lockouts, and prohibited sharing of user IDs and passwords along with more modern controls to authenticate user identities.
 See IT FAQ 14.
 Required multifactor authentication for at least all employees/contractors with remote access, administrative access, and all users with access to critical IT systems.
 See IT FAQ 19.
 If any critical IT systems are not capable of implementing multifactor authentication, determine the District had compensating controls in place to adequately secure those IT systems and related data.
 IT11 The District's IT systems generated electronic audit trail reports or change logs with information about electronic transactions that the District reviewed or analyzed regularly to determine transactions' propriety.
 If a District IT system does not provide an electronic audit trail function, determine the District documented a process that allowed it to audit transactions.
 See IT FAQ 12.
 IT12 The District monitored and reviewed IT system-generated incident or error reports to identify network security threats or other unusual activity and addressed noted issues.
 Determine the District had procedures to investigate and respond to activities identified in the audit event/trail function such as repeat failed logons, or failed access attempts related to information systems; administrative privilege usage, employee credential usage, or third-party credential usage; or suspicious network activity.
 See IT FAQ 12.
 IT13 The District had incident response and contingency planning documents in place to restore or resume system services in case of disruption or failure that were reviewed and tested at least annually.
-Determine: The District had planning documents that included the date and method the District used to review the plan (i.e., walkthroughs, tabletop discussion/simulations, full interruption, or other method) and maintained evidence of the procedures used, such as screenshots of tests, backups run, and minutes from meetings to document procedures performed to test plans.
+Determine: • The District had planning documents that included the date and method the District used to review the plan (i.e., walkthroughs, tabletop discussion/simulations, full interruption, or other method) and maintained evidence of the procedures used, such as screenshots of tests, backups run, and minutes from meetings to document procedures performed to test plans.
 See IT FAQ 10.
 The plan was tested at least annually to ensure employees/contractors understand their responsibilities, identify internal and external vulnerabilities, and take action to update equipment or remedy any issues identified since the last review.
 See IT FAQs 7 - 10.
 (If the District used a third-party vendor for IT support, the District should still have a District-level plan to activate the recovery or contingency plan that is tested at least annually.)

-Transporta ation support-ADE's SF-0002 Transportation Guidelines : To determine whether the District has implemented effective controls ders to ADE, which helps to ensure the District receives the appropriate for its transportation program to ensure it properly reports its transportation miles and a mount of State aid.
-FY23 # Question Review procedure Arizona Au Iditor General Bey vised 6/23 Page 30 of 31
+Transportation support-ADE's SF-0002 Transportation Guidelines ı FY23 # Question Review procedure